Out of Development Hell: How Must-See Show, “Shrink,” Got Made

 “We got served up a cold, hard Hollywood lesson,” he says, evenly, about the experience.

 Things didn’t end up going so bad for Baltz in the end.
 His show, the striving psychologist sitcom, Shrink, recently premiered on streaming service Seeso to rave reviews.
-The show only saw the light of day, however, after a hurry-up-and-wait marathon with the now-defunct network, Pivot, which gradually cut the show loose.
+The series only saw the light of day, however, after a hurry-up-and-wait marathon with the now-defunct network, Pivot, which gradually cut it loose.
 But the extended stint in development hell taught Shrink’s co-creator and star both the value of vigilance, and of not putting all your creative eggs in one basket.

 Shrink is the story of Baltz’s Dr. David Tracy, who graduates from medical school but does not end up with the surgical residency he’d been headed toward.
 Instead, saddled with half a million dollars in debt and no prospects, David ends up on a quirky quest to conduct 1,920 hours of clinical therapy in his garage to avoid defaulting on loans.
 The premise was borne from Baltz and his fellow Chicago improviser, Ted Tremper, looking to do an unscripted web series with improv friends.
 Baltz played the downtrodden but optimistic shrink-in-training, and friends like 30 Rock’s John Lutz and SNL’s Aidy Bryant took turns as his desperate patients.